THE CARPENTERS APARTMENT COMPLEX: Morbid Memories of Music’s Tragic Duo

 carpenters_apartment_Downey

-On the bright side, the complexes are actually well groomed, pretty retro looking and apparently bring many Carpenters fans from near and far.
-So if you're in to this sort of thing, do it up!
+On the bright side, the complexes are actually well-groomed, pretty retro-looking, and apparently attract many Carpenters fans from near and far.
+So if you're into this sort of thing, do it up!

 HOW THE HELL DID THIS HAPPEN?